gracimarch/gracimarch/README.md

 - 👀 About me:
   - Web page programmer and layout designer
   - I use HTML, CSS and Java Script
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I am currently programming a website for a restaurant called "The Jolly Eatery"
-- 📫 How to reach me ...
+- 📫 Twitter and Instagram: @graciimarch

 <!---
 gracimarch/gracimarch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.